 In the first instance

-- Block and report – use online features to block messages.
-Keep copies and report the abuse to the eSolutions Service Desk and/or the owner of the Social Media site.
+- block and report – use online features to block messages.
+Keep copies and report the abuse to the Deakin eSolutions Service Desk or the owner of the social media platform;

-- Save all evidence – keep timed and dated records and copies of messages, photos, websites, texts, online conversations.
+- save all evidence – keep timed and dated records and copies of messages, photos, websites, texts, online conversations; and

 For advice and support about how to manage incidents of unfair and unreasonable behaviour, including bullying, please contact Safer Community, Deakin's free, confidential support service for students and staff who experience concerning, threatening or inappropriate behaviour.